Ulrika Eleonora of Denmark: Death

 In 1690, weakened by childbirths, Ulrika Eleonora was affected by a non-diagnosed illness, which was deemed to be mortal and often confined her to weeks in bed from this point on.
 The doctors recommended her to travel to the hot baths in Germany.
 Funds were set aside for this purpose, but she stated that she was as much in God's hand in Sweden as in Germany, and used the money for her charity instead.
+The King cared for Ulrika Eleonora personally at Karlsberg Palace as far as his duties permitted.

 She died at Karlberg Palace 26 July 1693, after having spent the winter of 1692–93 in bed.
 Upon her death bed, she asked her children not to be haughty but to consider their high position as a way of helping others; to avoid flattery and pride; never to listen to gossip and, should they hear it, call upon the slandered party, listen to their explanation and regard it to be the truth.
 She asked her spouse to show mercy to the victims of the reduction: upon her deathbed, she recounted the names of many of the individual victims of the reduction for him, and asked for him to show mercy, each time ending the sentence with the words: "You will promise me thus?"
 She also asked for a simple funeral, and to give the funds set aside for it to the poor.
 At her deathbed, Charles XI reportedly said: "Here I leave half of my heart".

 At her death, Countess De la Gardie remarked: "I do not believe any royal to have been so mourned as Her Majesty.
 Here there are unanimous crying and wimping, and everyone dresses in mourning, so that in the entire city, there are no more black cloth to be bought".
 Ulrika Eleonora has in history been given a saintly reputation, exemplified by the words of Frans Ferdinand Carlson: "Seldom has a more lovable creature been placed upon a throne.
 She thought of everyone but herself".
+After her death the King took ill with a fever and it took almost two weeks before he was amongst the people again.